ash-marock/ash-marock/README.md

 KEY FEATURES:
 -Users are able to upload an image or video and create a real estate listing in an interface similar to Instagram.

 -Each individual listing/post includes the user information, property price, likes, and comments.

-The listings include a fully functional like count comment section.
+-The listings include a fully functional like count comment section.

 -Registration/Login Functionaity, along with form validation on Login and SignUp